kubetail-org/hookahjs/README.md

 [View Demo &raquo;](https://jsfiddle.net/muicss/y4eat0hu/)

-HookahJS uses CSS @keyframes to detect new DOM elements so if you add any input or textarea elements dynamically, HookahJS will add CSS hooks to them automatically.
+HookahJS uses CSS @keyframes to detect new DOM elements automatically so once the library is loaded, it will automatically add CSS hooks to new input and textarea elements.

 ## Browser Support